keystone-enclave/keystone/docs/source/Getting-Started/QEMU-Run-Tests.rst

   ./tests.ke

-In order to extract the package, run
+In order to extract the package without execution, run

 ::

-  ./tests.ke --target <dst>
+  ./tests.ke --noexec --target <dst>

 Run ``./tests.ke --help`` for more information.